coderdojo-malmo/coderdojo-malmo.github.com/README.md

 **Run it locally**

-    jekyll --server --auto

-or perhaps

     jekyll serve --watch

 if you have newer Jekyll.

 **Requirements**

-    a version of Ruby
+You need a version of Ruby. `ruby -v` to see whether it's installed.

     gem install jekyll